PM addresses tens of lakhs of BJP workers virtually in poll-bound Karnataka, slams "revdi culture" | Politics

 - India

-Prime Minister Narendra Modi on Thursday addressed through virtual mode tens of lakhs of BJP workers exhorting them to strengthen booth-level campaigning for the coming Karnataka Assembly elections, and made a strong pitch for ending ''revdi culture'' (culture of distributing freebies).
+Prime Minister Narendra Modi on Thursday addressed through virtual mode tens of lakhs of BJP workers exhorting them to strengthen booth-level campaigning for the coming Karnataka Assembly elections, to win with majority, and made a strong pitch for ending ''revdi culture'' (culture of distributing freebies).

+Modi also hit out at the Congress on the issue, saying when the party's warranty itself has expired, its guarantees have no meaning.

 The Prime Minister is slated to undertake a whirlwind two-day tour of the State from Saturday during which he is scheduled to address six public meetings and hold two road-shows.

-Modi said the BJP was not taking the shortcuts, but was working for developed India.

-''BJP doesn't think about five years of its own rule, but thinks about the country.
+Noting that people of Karnataka have huge trust in state BJP, Modi told party Karyakartas that ''Your effort in every booth will make BJP win with record seats.'' ''We have to make people understand our programmes, benefits of double engine governments at the booth level by sitting and talking to them.
+Those who have the responsibility to make long speeches will do it, but karyakartas have to put their strength in booths and win the booths.''
+For the fast-paced all round development, a strong and stable BJP's government with full majority is important, the Prime Minister said, adding that the people of Karnataka are ready to form such a BJP government in the state, ''breaking all the records''.

+''I will also work with you (karyakartas) in the coming days as a BJP karyakarta to seek the blessings of people of Karnataka and win the trust of Kannadiaga,'' he said, stressing on victory in booths Modi said because of freebie politics, several States are making large scale spendings for the sake of partisan politics, which is also eating into the ''share'' of future generations. ''The country cannot be run like this, governments cannot be run like this.
+Governments have to think about the future, along with the present.
+Governments cannot run just for day-to-day needs, they have to work on asset creation, so that the lives of families are on track for decades,'' he added during the ''Karyakartarondige Samvada'' (an interaction with workers) Modi affirmed that the BJP was not taking the shortcuts, but was working for developed India with good investment in modern physical, digital and social infrastructure, and that his other interpretation for FDI (Foreign Direct Investment) is 'First Develop India' ''BJP doesn't think about five years of its own rule, but thinks about the country.
 We don't think about the party but think about the country.
-We don't think just about present electoral politics but about taking India ahead in the next 25 years'', he said.
+We don't think just about present electoral politics but about taking India ahead in the next 25 years.''
 To address some temporary challenges, all possible help is being provided for the poor, like free ration, free vaccination, he said and added that it is the duty of the government, ''but if we have to make India progress, we have to get rid of this revdi culture.'' ''I appeal to youth, some parties may try to make you fools by distributing freebies, but it's your duty to think about your future and that of your future generations....''
-Targetting the Congress for its ''revdi culture'' in Himachal Pradesh and Rajasthan, Modi said, their poll guarantees have still remained as guarantee. ''Congress means guarantee of corruption, guarantee of nepotism.'' ''Congress has reached a stage where it cannot give true guarantees, you are aware that Congress's warranty has expired, then what is the meaning of its guarantees,'' he added.
+Accusing the Congress of engaging in ''revdi culture'' in Himachal Pradesh and Rajasthan, Modi said, their poll guarantees have still remained as guarantee. ''Congress means guarantee of corruption, guarantee of nepotism.'' ''Congress has reached a stage where it cannot give true guarantees, you are aware that Congress's warranty has expired, then what is the meaning of its guarantees,'' he added.

+Several BJP leaders took part in the interaction from various parts of the state- CM Basavaraj Bommai and former CM B S Yediyirappa from Hubballi, state President Nalin Kumar Kateel from Mangaluru.
+While party national General secretary B L Santosh, poll in-charge Dharmendra Pradhan and Union Minister Shobha Karndlaje joined in from Bengaluru.

+Alleging that the Congress did not show any interest in eliminating corruption as they were the ''biggest source of corruption'', Modi said, after 2014 there has been a speed in the fight against corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)